Fannie Kauffman

+She mainly known for her work in comedy films in the 1950s and 1960s, frequently appearing alongside Germán Valdés (Tin-Tan).

 Biography

 Early life

 Kauffman was born on April 11, 1924, in Toronto, Ontario, Canada.
 She moved with her parents to Cuba and was raised in Havana, where she resided until she was 22 years old.
 She began her entertainment career in Cuba as a child singer at the age of 8, when she thought of becoming an opera singer.

 Kauffman's parents entered her in a radio contest when she was eleven and a half years old.
 The contest was looking for a girl to appear on the daily children's radio show, La Escuelita.
 Kauffman won the contest and began appearing on the radio with the Cuban comic team, Agapito y Timoteo.
 Kauffman earned her lifelong nickname, Vitola, while working in Cuban radio.
 Her nickname is based on the vitola of Cuban cigars.

 Career

 Kauffman transitioned to comedy and moved to Mexico in 1943, shortly before she turned 23 years old.
-In 2007, Kauffman told the newspaper, El Universal, that though she was raised in Canada and Cuba, she emphasized that, "Soy mexicana" (I am Mexican), after more than 60 years of residing in the country.
+In 2007, Kauffman told the newspaper El Universal that, although she was raised in Canada and Cuba, she emphasized that, "Soy mexicana" (I am Mexican), after more than 60 years of residing in the country.

 She made her Mexican debut at the Teatro Arbeu in Mexico City in 1943.
 Kauffman met Germán Valdés, who was better known as Tin-Tan, while working at the Teatro Arbeu.
 Kauffman and Tin-Tan developed a close professional relationship which spanned both of their careers.
 The two often appearing opposite one another on screen and stage.

-In 1946, Kauffman launched her film career in the 1946 movie, Se acabaron las mujeres, directed by Ramón Peón.
-She co-starred in the 1949 Mexican film, El Rey del Barrio, opposite Silvia Pinal and Tin-Tan.
-Kauffman also starred or appeared in films throughout the Golden Age of Mexican cinema, including the 1950 film, También de Dolor se Canta, starring Pedro Infante and films opposite Adalberto Martínez.
+In 1946, Kauffman launched her film career in the 1946 movie Se acabaron las mujeres, directed by Ramón Peón.
+She co-starred in the 1949 Mexican film El Rey del Barrio, opposite Silvia Pinal and Tin-Tan.
+Kauffman also starred or appeared in films throughout the Golden Age of Mexican cinema, including the 1950 film También de Dolor se Canta, starring Pedro Infante, and films opposite Adalberto Martínez.